 Jessie Lau is a London-based writer and award-winning journalist from Hong Kong

-I’m a writer and journalist telling global stories with an intersectional feminist approach.
+I’m an independent writer and journalist telling global stories with an intersectional feminist approach.
 I’ve spent the past decade covering human rights, politics and culture from Asia, Europe and the United States.
-My writing and reportage have appeared in The Guardian, LA Review of Books, BBC, Times Literary Supplement, WIRED, The Economist, CNN and many more publications.
+My work has appeared in The Guardian, Los Angeles Review of Books, BBC, Times Literary Supplement, The Economist, CNN and many more publications.

-I’m founder of New Tide, the UK’s only East and Southeast Asian media network, head of magazine at NüVoices, a non-profit supporting women working on China topics, and contributing editor at Translator, a publication of translated journalism.
-I was shortlisted for the Philip Hoare Prize for creative non-fiction, and my reporting has been recognised by the World Association of News Publishers.
-Learn more
+I’m founder of New Tide, Britain’s only East and Southeast Asian journalism network, head of the magazine team at NüVoices, a non-profit supporting women working on China topics, and contributing editor at Translator, a publication of translated journalism.
+I was shortlisted for the Philip Hoare Prize for creative non-fiction and my reporting has been recognised by the World Association of News Publishers.
+Feel free to reach out and learn more

 Featured stories